 You can reach the Boston Tea Party Ships and Museum by both public and private transportation.

 If you’re traveling via subway, bus, or commuter rail, get down at the South Station.

 The Museum is a 7-minute walk from the South Station.

 Plan your trip by visiting the MBTA’s website.

-If traveling by car, turn on your google maps and get started.
+If you are traveling by car, turn on Google Maps and get started!